JeremyMorgan/KodeKloud-METAR-Reader/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Creative Commons - see the [LICENSE](LICENSE) file for details.
+Use and modify freely.

 ## Acknowledgments